Major Real Estate Website Now Shows Flood Risk. Should They All?

 Other websites holding off

-For other popular real estate websites, like Zillow, Redfin and Trulia, discussions about publishing flood risk have come up internally, but there are no current plans to follow Realtor.com's lead.
+For other popular real estate websites, such as Zillow, Redfin and Trulia, discussions about publishing flood risk have come up internally, but there are no current plans to follow Realtor.com's lead.

-"There are a number of challenges with that," said Jeff Tucker, an economist at Zillow.
+"There are a number of challenges with that," says Jeff Tucker, an economist at Zillow.
 "It's something that I think, sooner or later, would be a great feature to include."

 Zillow, through its research arm, has run its own analyses about how climate change could take a significant toll on housing nationwide, through both floods and wildfires.

-"Hundreds of billions of dollars — just a tremendous amount of real estate at risk, primarily from coastal flooding, for instance," says Tucker.
+"Hundreds of billions of dollars — just a tremendous amount of real estate at risk, primarily from coastal flooding, for instance," Tucker says.

 Redfin has also done surveys showing that three-quarters of its buyers want information about natural disasters before purchasing a home.